Unlived Lives

 0 Comments

 In The Unlived Lives of Shelly Bennett, Shelly decides to be with Lionel in Israel.
-The story places them there, describing their jobs, relationships, and lives in some detail.
+The story places them there and describes their jobs, relationships, and lives in some detail.

 Soon, Shelly is off to a different, unlived life.